-Record information about the name of the project, date of assessment, name of data collectors, a project number (if known), the site latitude and longitude (the center of the PA), and the PA length and area into the appropriate Workbook cells.
+Record information about the name of the project, date of assessment, name of data collectors, a project number (if known), the site latitude and longitude (the center of the PA), the assessment timing (current conditions or predicted conditions), and the PA length and area into the appropriate Workbook cells.
 This information will automatically populate in the header of all other Workbook tabs.